List of first women lawyers and judges in Louisiana

 This is a list of the first women lawyer(s) and judge(s) in Louisiana.
 It includes the year in which the women were admitted to practice law (in parentheses).
 Also included are women who achieved other distinctions such becoming the first in their state to graduate from law school or become a political figure.

+LaLeshia Walker Alford made history as the First African American elected to Shreveport City Court bench in 1997.